soniedarshan/EnvBot/USECASE.md

 Use Case 3
 ```
-Use Case: Create a meeting
+Use Case: Generate Docker image for user-defined technology stack
 1 Preconditions
    User must have google calendar api tokens in system.
 2 Main Flow